weilingx46/workshop-sassy-hugo/README.md

 Then you can simply include them in any of your Markdown files.
 For example, in `my-first-post.md`:

 *Note:* You **don't** need to add `../` or `../static/` to the path name of the image.
 That's the magic of the `static` folder!
-Check out [this tutorial](https://tutorialedge.net/golang/hugo/hugo-adding-images-to-posts/) for more help and other cool ways you can add images into your Hudo site using tricks called 'shortcodes'.
+Check out [this tutorial](https://tutorialedge.net/golang/hugo/hugo-adding-images-to-posts/) for more help and other cool ways you can add images into your Hugo site using tricks called 'shortcodes'.

 ```
 ---